Graphnet-Health/fhir-api-specs/docs/api/apiObservation.md

 ## Overview

-The **Observation** API can be used to interactwith observation records for a patient.
+The **Observation** API can be used to interact with observation records for a patient.
 When querying for data it must always be in the context of a single patient.

 `Observation` records can be created, updated, queried and deleted using this API.